skothdiwala/devopsm/Use-Cases-Updated2.md

 **Preconditions:**

-The SQL database contains accurate and up-to-date data for countries, continents, regions, populations, and capitals.
+ - The SQL database contains accurate and up-to-date data for countries, continents, regions, populations, and capitals.

-Relationships exist between Country, Continent, Region, and City tables.
+ - Relationships exist between Country, Continent, Region, and City tables.

-The user has permission to access country-level population and administrative data.
+ - The user has permission to access country-level population and administrative data.

-**Success End Condition:**

-**The system displays a report with all countries including the columns:** Code, Name, Continent, Region, Population, Capital.
+**Success End Condition:** The system displays a report with all countries including the columns: Code, name, continent, region, population, capital.

 **Failed End Condition:**

-Database connection fails or country data is missing.
+ - Database connection fails or country data is missing.

-The system displays an error message indicating the report cannot be generated.
+ - The system displays an error message indicating the report cannot be generated.

 **Primary Actor:** Data Analyst or any authorized user who needs population statistics.